mongodb-labs/drivers-evergreen-tools/.evergreen/secrets_handling/README.md

       - ${DRIVERS_TOOLS}/.evergreen/atlas/setup-secrets.sh
 ```

-if using one of the convenience scripts in one of the subfolders, or the following to use the
+If using one of the convenience scripts in one of the subfolders, or the following to use the
 script in this directory:

 ```yaml